Configure the Simulation Data Inspector

 For more information about configuring comparisons in the Simulation Data Inspector, see How the Simulation Data Inspector Compares Data.

 You can configure the colors used to display comparison results using the Simulation Data Inspector preferences.
 You can specify whether to use the signal color from the Inspect pane or a fixed color for the baseline and compared signals.
 You can also choose colors for the tolerance and the difference signal.

 By default, the Simulation Data Inspector displays comparison results using fixed colors for the baseline and compared signals.
 Using a fixed color allows you to avoid the baseline signal color and compared signal color being either the same or too similar to distinguish.

 You can specify how to group signals within a run in the Simulation Data Inspector.
-The preferences apply to both the Inspect and Compare panes.
+The preferences apply to both the Inspect and Compare panes and comparison reports.
 You can group signals by:

 Physical System Hierarchy — Signal Simscape™ physical system hierarchy.
 The option to group by physical system hierarchy is available when you have a Simscape license.

 Data Hierarchy — Signal location within structured data.
 For example, data hierarchy grouping reflects the hierarchy of a bus.

 Model Hierarchy — Signal location within model hierarchy.
 Grouping by model hierarchy can be helpful when you log data from a model that includes model or subsystem references.